Andrewgz2414/pyRTE-RRTMGP/pyrte_rrtmgp/USAGE.md

-longwave radiation scheme for idealized climate modeling*](https://doi.org/10.1029/2025MS005405) and [Czarnecki and Pincus (2026), *How clear-sky spectral overlap shapes radiation in cloudy atmospheres*](https://journals.ametsoc.org/view/journals/clim/39/14/JCLI-D-25-0589.1.xml) for the model formulation, and the Fortran implementation in [rte-rrtmgp `mo_optics_ssm.F90`](https://github.com/earth-system-radiation/rte-rrtmgp) for the reference version this Python port reproduces.
+longwave radiation scheme for idealized climate modeling*](https://doi.org/10.1029/2025MS005405) and [Czarnecki and Pincus (2026), *How clear-sky spectral overlap shapes radiation in cloudy atmospheres*](https://journals.ametsoc.org/view/journals/clim/39/14/JCLI-D-25-0589.1.xml) for the model formulation and parameters, and the Fortran implementation in [rte-rrtmgp `mo_optics_ssm.F90`](https://github.com/earth-system-radiation/rte-rrtmgp) for the reference version this Python port reproduces.